 This Valentine’s Day, Swipe Left on Hackers

 Online dating is one of the fastest-growing industries in the tech world.
-Throw a global pandemic into the mix and online dating quickly becomes a sustainable way to remain social and have a relationship with someone other than your cat.
-But what are that chances that you’ll be swiping right on a hacker?
-Mobile analytics platform, Adjust, reports that in 2020, 270 million adults used dating apps worldwide and the number will likely keep growing.
-In fact, this market is expected to exceed $8.4 billion by 2024.
+Online dating has quickly become a sustainable way to remain social and have a relationship with someone other than your cat.
+But what are the chances that you’ll be swiping right on a hacker?
+Mobile analytics platform, Adjust, reports that in 2021, 300 million adults used dating apps worldwide with 20 million users paying for premium features.
+In 2021, estimates say the dating app market made $5.61 billion in revenue, and in fact, this market is expected to exceed $8.4 billion by 2024.